 By Diane Small

-Veganism used to be the realm of hippies and Hindus but today, it’s taking over the world.
-There are lots of reasons to go vegan, and so from California to Calcutta, people are shunning meat for health, environmental, economic and ethical reasons – not to mention the fact that veganism is a great approach to new year’s diet resolutions, and of course, #veganuary.
-In fact, there are loads of great reasons to give up meat, dairy and eggs.
-But veganism isn’t just about your diet – why not give up wearing fur and leather, too?
+Veganism used to be the realm of hippies and Hindus, but today, it’s taking over the world.
+There are lots of reasons to go vegan, and so from California to Calcutta, people are shunning meat for health, environmental, economic and ethical reasons – not to mention the fact that veganism is a great approach to New Year’s diet resolutions, and of course, there’s also a lot of support and great suggestions from #veganuary.

-If you’re still not convinced, we’ve come up with 12 reasons to go vegan.
-Check them out – you only need one good reason to change your lifestyle, and there’s no better time to start improving your health and increasing animal welfare than now!
-If you’re already vegan, why not share this article with someone who’s not?
+If you’re still not convinced, we’ve come up with 12 reasons to go vegan right now.
+Check them out – you only need one good reason to change your lifestyle, and there’s no better time to start improving your health and increasing animal welfare than the present!
+And if you’re already vegan, why not share this article with someone who’s not?
 It may be just the nudge they need…

 1. You’ll live longer

 Plenty of studies have shown that vegans are less likely to develop the main killer diseases in the West: heart disease, cancer, diabetes, and high blood pressure.
 Despite what many people believe, vegans can get all the nutrients that they need to be healthy from their diet, including protein, fiber, and minerals, without all the nasty stuff that meat has, like hormones, antibiotics and the bad kinds of saturated fat.
 Even if you go vegan one day a week, you’ll make an impact on your health and the environment.

 2. You’ll get slimmer (maybe)

 Beyonce said even after going on some crazy diets (cayenne pepper and maple water, anyone?) she still couldn’t lose weight–until she went vegan, that is.
 Vegans are, on average, up to 20 pounds lighter than carnivores are.
 Just be careful: some people think going vegan is all about breads, rice, pasta, nut loafs, vegan chocolates and vegan ‘cheesecakes’.
 Yep, they’re all super tasty, but be sure to watch the carbs and calories, and also ensure you’re getting lots of vegan proteins like tofu, hemp protein powder or quinoa.

 3. It’s WAY better for the planet